 Recommended Reading

-Purchasing from some links below may result in a very tiny commission for Gentle Yogis, however, we heartily encourage you to consider obtaining books through your local brick and mortar bookstores to help maintain such important small businesses.
+Purchasing from some links below may result in a very tiny commission for Gentle Yogis, however, we heartily encourage you to consider obtaining books through your local brick and mortar bookstores to help maintain such important small businesses or borrow it through your local library.

 Rudy read many excerpts from this book in the December 27, 2025, Gentle Yoga Immersion: Journey to Your Center.